prof-rossetti/intro-to-python/exercises/web-app/checkpoints/1-routing.md

   + http://localhost:5000/about

-Review the code that handles the "index" and "home" routes.
+Review the code that handles these "index" and "about" routes.
 What do you notice?

 Nice, our app is handling requests to different routes!